Volunteer Teaching in Bolivia

 The level of English in Cochabamba, a vibrant university town in the central highlands, is generally low.
 The first language of students in Cochabamba is either Spanish or Quechua, an indigenous language of the Andes.

 While Spanish will be the main language of communication you will hear spoken, English is viewed as an important language to learn.
 It is seen as a gateway to learning - to more books, to different professions, and to international jobs.
-Away from the tourist trail, Cochabamba does not generally attract a lot of native English speakers so as a Projects Abroad volunteer you have a hugely positive impact.
+Away from the tourist trail, Cochabamba does not generally attract a lot of native English speakers so as a Projects Abroad volunteer you will have a hugely positive impact.

-Projects Abroad works with local elementary and high schools providing education to children from low-income families.
+Projects Abroad works with local high schools providing education to teenagers from low-income families.
 Volunteers can help give these students a head start by teaching at these schools.
 You could get involved with teaching subjects such as English, French, dance, or music.
 This is an opportunity for you to be as creative as possible, helping to make learning fun and enjoyable.
 In exchange you will learn a great deal about Bolivian culture.
 Whether you are assisting a teacher, have a class of your own, or are leading extra-curricular activities, your help will be greatly appreciated by your students and colleagues.

 You can read more detailed information about the aims of the project in our Bolivia Teaching Management Plan.